hd-didomi/sample-app-react-native/README.md

 * Show a web view.
 * Show an ad.

-We also automatically listen to the change of the custom vendor status and if enabled then call the API of the vendor Documentation references :
+We also automatically listen to the change of the custom vendor status and if enabled then call the API of the vendor.
+Documentation references :
 * https://developers.didomi.io/cmp/mobile-sdk/react-native/reference#addvendorstatuslistener
 * https://developers.didomi.io/cmp/mobile-sdk/third-party-sdks#non-iab-vendor